yezyilomo/mpay/README.md

   -Client place an order for that product

-  -Client obtain a number for doing payment from the ecommerce site after placing an order as publishe by his saler
+  -Client obtain order number(reference number) for doing payment from the ecommerce site after placing an order as publishe by his saler

   -Client go to pay for the product he/she ordered through his/her mobile phone and specific services provider(eg Vodacom, Tigo, etc)